The-Nefarious-Developer/eclipse-ai-assistant/README.md

 1. **Report Issues:** Found a bug or have a feature request?
 [Open an issue](https://github.com/The-Nefarious-Developer/zjoule/issues). <br />
 2. **Submit Pull Requests:** Fork the repository, create a new branch, make your changes, and submit a PR. <br />
 3. **Improve Documentation:** Help us improve the README or add examples to make setup easier. <br />
-4. **Test & Feedback:** Try the devcontainer template and give us feedback to improve them.
+4. **Test & Feedback:** Try this Eclipse AI Assistant and give us feedback to improve them.

 Please follow the [contribution guidelines](CONTRIBUTING.md) for more details.